-- Have no visa requirements at all and the reason why you don’t (e.g. I am a British citizen)
+- I have no visa requirements at all and the reason why you don’t (e.g. I am a British citizen)

-- Will enter the UK on arrival via the ‘Short-term Study’ route (bringing the required documents with me)
+- I will enter the UK on arrival via the ‘Standard Visitor’ route (bringing the required documents with me)

-- Will apply for a ‘Short-term Study Visa’ in advance
+- I will apply for a ‘Standard Visitor Visa’ in advance

-- Will apply for a full ‘Student Visa’ in advance
+- I will apply for a full ‘Student Visa’ in advance

 Process & Timescales